 Although rabbits can be cute as pets or even hopping across an empty field, undomesticated or wild rabbits can cause a lot of damage to gardens and landscaping.
-Rabbits will feed on a range of plants from young trees and broccoli to tree nuts, berries and herbs - but the you can control and get rid of rabbits.
+Rabbits will feed on a range of plants from young trees and broccoli to tree nuts, berries, and herbs - but you can control and get rid of rabbits.

 How do you Know if Your Garden has Rabbit?

 Rabbits that are common in the U.S. range from the house cat-sized jackrabbit to their smaller cousins, the cottontails and brush rabbits, which are about 12 inches long.

 The jackrabbit tips the scales at a hefty 3 to 7 pounds, while cottontail and brush rabbits weigh about two pounds.
 All have brown to gray fur with varying tints.